CHIZI18/fishcluster-trial/README.md

 # Fishcluster Vision-Based Fish Measurement Prototype

 ## Overview
-This prototype demonstrates a computer vision pipeline for fish detection and size estimation in ponds.
+This prototype demonstrates a vision-based pipeline for fish detection and size estimation in ponds.
-It is designed for **low-cost hardware** and reflects **field realism** in African aquaculture.
+It is designed for **low-cost cameras** and reflects **realistic field conditions** in African aquaculture.

-Farmers currently feed fish daily without knowing:
+Farmers often feed fish daily without knowing:
-- Actual fish size distribution
+- How big the fish are
-- Growth rate vs. feed given
+- How fast they are growing compared to feed given
-- Biomass in pond
+- The total biomass in the pond
-- Whether feed is wasted or under-fed
+- Whether feed is being wasted or under-fed

-This prototype provides visibility into the pond using simple cameras.
+This lack of visibility leads to 30–50% feed waste, slower growth cycles, and poor harvest planning.

----
+Our prototype provides farmers with **practical insights** into their ponds, helping reduce waste, improve feeding schedules, and plan harvests more effectively.

 ## Features
 - Detect fish in video frames (YOLOv5s pretrained)